-It's been more than ten years now since the Winter Olympics in Salt Lake City, but for the two members of the U.S. Women's Hockey Team who were told in December 2001, that, after twenty-one games, after months of living out of a suitcase with 25 of their teammates, they would not be going to Salt Lake City in February to play for their country in the Olympics, the pain undoubtely lingers to this day.
+It's been almost fifteen years since the Winter Olympics in Salt Lake City, but for the two members of the U.S. Women's Hockey Team who were told in December 2001, that, after twenty-one games, after months of living out of a suitcase with 25 of their teammates, they would not be going to Salt Lake City in February to play for their country in the Olympics, the pain undoubtely lingers to this day.

 When I saw the team beat Sweden 11-1 on December 11, 2001 to run their pre-Olympic record to 18-0-0, I could sense that every one of the 22 players on the team was in the fight of their lives; that they were playing their best because so much more than another W was at stake.
 The eight players who are competing to go to the Olympics for the first time were hustling and extremely focused.
 Yet I could feel that the entire team was concentrating on being a team first, and thinking about themselves second.
 This speaks to the reason why each one of these athletes is skating at the elite level.